 There are more than 50,000 species of this parasitoid type in the order Hymenoptera alone.
 These host-parasitizing insects are called idiobionts.
 The peculiarity of Clistopyga crassicaudata is that it paralyzes and…kills the host.

-C. crassicaudata has a long, broad stinger, which serves, like all female wasps, such as bees and hornets, two purposes: to lay eggs and to inject venom into its victims.
+C. crassicaudata has a long, broad stinger which, like all female wasps, bees and hornets, serves two purposes: to lay eggs and to inject venom into its victims.

 It uses the long stinger to place the egg in or on animal hosts, which often live in the cavity of a tree trunk.